Anomaly cancellation by generalised cohomology: Alternative anomaly cancellation

 providing us with the evaluation (a pairing)

 Such a pairing passes to the Kronecker pairing

 relating homology with cohomology.
 Such a pairing is bilinear and its adjoint is a homomorphism

-It however need not be an isomorphism.
+with coefficients $\mathcal{A}_{1}$ and $\mathcal{A}_{2}$ It however need not be an isomorphism.
 Universal coefficient theorems provide a measure of how this adjoint fails to be an isomorphism in terms of $Ext$ and $Tor$ groups.
 The exact sequence \begin{widetext}

 \end{widetext} shows that the $Ext$ group needs to be added in order for the sequence to be exact.
 When this happens the homology and cohomology with the different coefficients define the integral over the entire space $X$ in a consistent manner.